Building Bridges: The Art and Science of Dental Bridgework

 Procedure The bridgework procedure typically involves several steps.
 It starts with an initial consultation and examination, followed by tooth preparation, dental impressions, bridge fabrication, and finally, the bridge’s placement and adjustment.
 The process requires precision and expertise to ensure a comfortable fit and natural appearance.

 Benefits By opting for bridgework, patients can enjoy several benefits.
-These include improved appearance, restored ability to chew and speak properly, of adjacent teeth shifting, and overall enhanced oral health.
+These include improved appearance, restored ability to chew and speak properly, prevention of adjacent teeth shifting, and overall enhanced oral health.
 Dental bridges can also provide a boost of self-confidence, allowing individuals to smile with ease.

 Aftercare Maintaining good oral hygiene practices is crucial to prolonging the lifespan of dental bridges.
 Patients should brush and floss regularly, attend regular dental check-ups, avoid biting on hard objects or using teeth as tools, and follow any additional instructions provided by their dentist.